dtcenter/MET/met/docs/Users_Guide/appendixC.rst

 .. math:: \text{OR } = \frac{n_{11} \times n_{00}}{n_{10} \times n_{01}} = \frac{(\frac{\text{POD}}{1 - \text{POD}})}{(\frac{\text{POFD}}{1 - \text{POFD}})}.

 OR can range from 0 to :math:`\infty`.
 A perfect forecast would have a value of OR = infinity.
-OR is often expressed as the log Odds Ratio or as the Odds Ratio Skill Score (Stephenson 2000).
+OR is often expressed as the log Odds Ratio or as the Odds Ratio Skill Score (:ref:`Stephenson 2000 <Stephenson-2000>`).

 Logarithm of the Odds Ratio (LODDS)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Called "LODDS" in CTS output :numref:`table_PS_format_info_CTS`

-LODDS transforms the odds ratio via the logarithm, which tends to normalize the statistic for rare events (Stephenson 2000).
+LODDS transforms the odds ratio via the logarithm, which tends to normalize the statistic for rare events (:ref:`Stephenson 2000 <Stephenson-2000>`).
 However, it can take values of :math:`\pm\infty` when any of the contingency table counts is 0.
 LODDS is defined as :math:`\text{LODDS} = ln(OR)`.

 Odds Ratio Skill Score (ORSS)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~